asacamano-linux-setup/sync/README.md

 * setup.sh contains idempotent scripts to setup a new machine
 * dots/ contains files that can be linked from home dir .foo files, such as .bash\_aliases, .vimrc, etc...
+* dot\_includes confains files that should be included in specific home dir files, specifially:
+  * .bash\_aliases
+  * .tmux.conf
+  * .vimrc
 * bin/ contains executable scripts for each module